 The 14 endemics which are possible to see on the main circuit are Red-fronted Macaw, Cliff (Monk) Parakeet, Black-hooded Sunbeam, Bolivian Earthcreeper, Bolivian (Stripe-crowned) Spinetail, Black-throated Thistletail, Berlepsch’s Canastero, Bolivian Recurvebill, Rufous-faced Antpitta, Yungas (Ashy) Antwren, Yungas Tody Tyrant, Bolivian (Rufous-naped) Brush Finch, Cochabamba Mountain Finch and Bolivian Blackbird.
-(Blue-throated Macaw and Unicoloured Thrush (as well as the potential endemic Bolivian (Velvet-fronted) Grackle) are only possible off the beaten track at Llanos de los Moxos, Masked (Spotted) Antpitta is only likely at Riberalta, accessible by air from La Paz, the best place for Horned Curassow, on the edge of Amboro National Park, was inaccessible in the mid-2010s, Palkachupa (Swallow-tailed) Cotinga occurs only in the vicinity of Madidi NP, and Coppery (Letitia's) Thorntail is known only from two specimens from the 1800s.)
+(Blue-throated Macaw and Unicoloured Thrush (as well as the potential endemic Bolivian (Velvet-fronted) Grackle) are only possible off the beaten track at Llanos de los Moxos, Masked (Spotted) Antpitta is only likely at Riberalta, accessible by air from La Paz, the best place for Horned Curassow, on the edge of Amboro National Park, was inaccessible in the mid-2010s, Palkachupa (Swallow-tailed) Cotinga can be seen near Aten in the Apolo Valley reached by road from Huarina, and Coppery (Letitia's) Thorntail is known only from two specimens from the 1800s.)

 Near-endemics and other specialities